Here you can find information about functionality Flexmonster Pivot offers to our end users:

 A specific row or column on the grid can be sorted using sorting arrows.
 Find these arrows on the right of each hierarchy member name or total cells.
 Click for the first time to sort descending, for the second time to sort ascending.
 Also, these options are accessible through the context menu of each hierarchy member or total cell.
 Remove sorting via the context menu.

 Each number on the grid or element on charts represents one or more records from data.
 Click twice to drill through the cell or graphic element to the non-aggregated data.
 A pop-up will be opened with the list of records from which the value is composed.
 At the top of this window, there are the details of the value: column name, row name, and the value itself.

 The Fields List is available for this pop-up as well.
 Use it for adding or removing fields from the drill-through view without changing the slice for the grid.
 Another way to open the drill-through view is through the context menu of the element.
-Drill-through is not available for calculated values.

 Reports based on CSV, JSON, and OCSV data offer editing feature.
 Change the raw data entries by clicking on them and entering new values.

 Pivot charts provide the same analysis functionality as the grid:

 - In the upper left corner choose active measure from the drop-down list.
 If ‘Multiple values’ option is selected, the drop-down list allows choosing of more than one measure.